Semiparametric Triple Difference Estimators: Introduction

 \paragraph{Related literature.} The triple difference framework is an extension of the canonical DiD framework.
 A large body of work has contributed to refining the latter. \citet{abadie2005semiparametric} developed weighting estimators and introduced semiparametric approaches to estimation of ATT in the DiD framework.
-More recently, \citet{sant2020doubly} proposed a set of doubly robust estimators, which are robust for inference under parametric assumptions. \citet{callaway2021difference} formally generalized DiD to account for multiple time periods. \citet{athey2022design} also examined DiD when treatment adoption occurs at different times (staggered adoption), focusing on how the study's design affects estimation.
+More recently, \citet{sant2020doubly} proposed a set of doubly robust estimators, which are robust for inference under parametric assumptions.
 Others have proposed methods to combine DiD with synthetic controls \citep{arkhangelsky2021synthetic}, explored heterogeneous treatment effects \citep{nie2019nonparametric}, provided efficient estimation methods for discrete-valued outcomes \citep{li2019double}, analyzed DiD with continuous treatments \citep{callaway2024difference}, and extended DiD to nonlinear models \citep{athey2006identification, torous2024optimal}.
 Yet, similar developments for triple difference remain limited \citep{zhuang2024way, akbari2024triple}.
 Our work extends identification and estimation techniques for the triple difference framework building on the aforementioned literature.

+The triple difference framework can be naturally interpreted as a data fusion framework \citep{bareinboim2016causal, degtiar2023review,colnet2024causal,yang2024causal}, where the goal is to identify causal effects in a target domain using additional information from an auxiliary or reference domain.
+Despite the conceptual similarity, the data fusion literature has largely focused on conditional independence-type assumptions on potential outcome variables and has paid little attention to parallel trends-type assumptions.
+As such, existing data fusion frameworks do not directly address the type of identification problems encountered in the triple difference setting.